-Vedanta school is a monoistic school of philosophy that believes that the world is unreal and the only reality is Brahman.
-The three sub branches of Vedanta are Advaita of Shankaracharya, Vishishta Advaita of Ramanujacharya and Dvaita of Madhwacharya.
+Vedanta school is a monistic school of philosophy that believes that the world is unreal and the only reality is Brahman.
+The three sub-branches of Vedanta are Advaita of Shankaracharya, Vishishta Advaita of Ramanujacharya and Dvaita of Madhwacharya.
 Uttara Mimamsa is based on Upanishads (the end portions of Vedas).

 Frequently asked Questions Related to the Orthodox School of Hinduism

 What are the six philosophical schools of Hinduism?